domainsofapp/domainsofapp.github.io/_posts/2018-06-25-funny-accents.md

 <p class="meta">25 Jun 2018 - San Francisco, CA</p>

 NB: This is intended to be comedy.
-If I come to learn it is offensive, I shall delete.
+If I come to learn it is offensive, I shall certainly delete.

 ## Boston
 Oh my gwaad